Like many other sports, Table Tennis began as a mild social diversion. It was

 racket and balloon games and others.|

-Renowned researcher Alan Duke (ENG) recently discovered an English patent by Slazenger, No. 3156, dated 26 June 1883 (and likely applied for months before then), for improved nets for games.
+Renowned researcher Alan Duke (ENG) recently discovered an English patent by Ralph Slazenger, No. 3156, dated 26 June 1883 (and likely months developing the idea before filing the Application), for improved nets for games.
 The patent describes net post mechanisms, with this important statement:

 "This arrangement is adapted for ordinary lawn tennis, and for a modified game to be played indoors, say upon a billiard or dining table.
 In the latter case the poles are supported in brackets clamped to the table and the ends of the cord may be clamped by the cam arrangement, or fastenend under the table, or weighted."